 - Sagging eyebrows

-No matter whereabouts Botox has been injected, or what clinic you have visited for Botox, if the physician has been negligent, we can help you to get the full amount of compensation you deserve.
+Whether Botox has been injected or what clinic you have visited for Botox, if the physician has been negligent, we can help you get the full amount of compensation you deserve.

 - Breathing difficulties (rare)